 In some cases, methamphetamine possession can become a felony.
 This is usually when:

-You have a prior conviction for violent offenses such as murder, DUI manslaughter, or many others
+- You have a prior conviction for violent offenses such as murder, DUI manslaughter, or many others

-Criminal Defense Lawyer Near Me (310) 928-9347
+Los Angeles Methamphetamine Possession Defense Lawyer Near Me (310) 928-9347

 Click to contact our Criminal Defense Lawyers today